tilezen/joerd/docs/index.md

 Tiles are available for zooms 0 through 15 and are available in several spatial data formats including PNG and GeoTIFF.
 The tiles also can be in a raw elevation and processed normal value format that's optimized for mobile and web display, and desktop analytical use.
 Data is available in both web Mercator projected and raw latlng.

+If you are familiar with digital elevation models (DEMs) or digital terrain models (DTMs), this service is for you!

 With terrain tiles you have the power to customize the content and visual appearance of the map and perform analysis on the desktop.